orcwg/cra-hub/faq.md

 The CRA enters into force on December 11, 2024.
 Reporting obligations of manufacturers ([Article 14][]) start to apply on September 11, 2026.
 The notitifcation of conformity of assement bodies ([Chapter IV][]) start to apply on June 11, 2026.
 Everything else starts to apply on December, 11 2027.

+#### Q: What is in scope of the CRA?

+The following types of product are in scope of the CRA:

+- Hardware products (e.g. laptops, smart appliances, mobile phones, network equipment, CPUs, etc.)
+- Software products (e.g. operating systems, word processing, games or mobile apps, software libraries, etc.)
+- Remote data processing solutions for any of the above

+#### Q: What is NOT in scope of the CRA?

+The following types of product are NOT in scope of the CRA:

+- Products already covered by other regulations or directives: civil aviation equipment ([2018/1139][]), marine equipment ([2014/90][]), medical devices ([2017/745][] and [2017/746][]), motor vehicles ([2019/2144][]), and software as a service (SaaS) ([NIS 2][])
+- Products exclusively designed for national security or defence purposes
+- Products specifically designed to process classified information

+_It is worth noting however, that the intent of the EU legislators is to harmonize the various regulations mentioned above with the CRA in the near future._

 ## Maintainers

 #### Q: Am I subject to the CRA if I only contribute to an open source project?